 PLA in LA

 Erin Porter is an Associate in SMM’s Detroit office.
 As a licensed Architect, she brings to the team knowledge and experience in sustainable design, project management, and stakeholder engagement.
 Erin is drawn to landscape architecture as the interface between the private and public realm.
 At the core of her work is the belief that collaboration both within the studio and the community creates more equitable and vibrant spaces.
 Prior to joining SMM, Erin worked at a number of practices, including Mathes Brierre Architects in New Orleans and Rogers Marvel Architects in New York.
-Erin is an a active member of the AIA Detroit Committee for Diversity and Inclusion.
-Erin is a member of the Association for Community Design and presented the Design for Equity Workshop at the 2017 ACD Conference.
-Erin has served on the board of the National Organization of Minority Architects – Louisiana Chapter and was a developer of Project Pipeline, an award winning nationwide architecture mentoring program.
+Outside of the office, Erin is an active member of the AIA Detroit Committee for Diversity and Inclusion.
+She has served on the board of the National Organization of Minority Architects Louisiana Chapter and was a developer of Project Pipeline, an award winning nationwide architecture mentoring program.
 She was a founding member of the AIA New Orleans Women in Architecture Committee.

 Bachelor of Architecture, Rice University